 You can read more about individual subjects and view their corresponding curriculum maps in the sections below.

-English is a core curriculum subject and includes speaking, listening, reading and writing.
+English is a core curriculum subject and includes speaking, listening, reading, writing and drama.
 Our principle aim is to develop children’s knowledge, skills and understanding across all these areas.